 The park is really massive and you could spend all day there with some charcuterie and wine!
 It's a great place in the spring/summer/fall to have a picnic with your friends.

 If you ever go to Milan, I cannot recommend Brera enough.
 Brera is the cutest area of Milan full of boutique shops and stylish restaurants.
 It's less busy than around the main square and in my opinion, it is so much prettier 😍.
-With cobblestone roads, buildings of every colours, and gorgeous flowers everywhere, you cant go wrong in this area.
+With cobblestone streets, buildings of every colours, and gorgeous flowers everywhere, you cant go wrong in this area.
 I truly love the architecture there.

 Milan holds a very special place in my heart.
 It's where I went through some very tough times and some very good times in my life and where I learned so much about myself going into my adult life.
 It’s so weird coming back to a city where you have so many memories.
 But it’s also refreshing to remember how far you’ve come as a person since then.